The Truth About Liver Cleansing and Detoxification

 One of the best ways that you can improve not just your liver health – but your overall health – is through a diet high in fiber-rich whole foods, especially those that are unprocessed or minimally processed.

 Our favorite detox diet is a low-fat, plant-based, whole-food diet, which is high in antioxidants and anti-inflammatory nutrients.
 This nutritional approach helps you lose weight and improve your cardiovascular health.
+Head to this article for three simple recipes that you can share or bring to a party.

 We’ll touch on a few key staples of this diet below.